petemaynard/Readme_Generator/README.md

 ## Tests
  6
 ## License.
-This software is available under the Creative Commons license.
+This software is available under the GNU GPL v3 license.
 ## Questions
 My GitHub account can be found at https://github.com/8